Pride, Protest and Discrimination – Ties between BLM, CSD, and Judith Butler’s refusal of the Civil Courage Award

 At the time, Butler suggested the award would be better given to the people of color organizations who deserved it more than her.
 Butler suggested a few groups who are known for their progressive work, including GLADT, LesMigraS, SUSPECT and ReachOut.

-An academic perspective on what happened at the CSD in 2010 and why
+An academic perspective on what happened at the CSD and why

 Datingroo interviewed Cultural Studies researcher Maxi Albrecht of the Graduate School of North American Studies at Freie Universität Berlin to gain insight into not only Butler’s criticism of CSD and the socio-cultural politics its organization finds itself in, as well as the intersectional origins that spurred on Butler’s decision and are irrevocably tied to the current Black Lives Matter protests around the world.

-What is your analysis on Butler’s decision to turn down the Civil Courage Award in 2010?
+What is your analysis on Butler’s decision to turn down the Civil Courage Award?

 From the press coverage I have seen after Judith Butler turned down the award, a lot of focus was given to her critique of the Berlin CSD being too commercial.
 What struck me about her speech more, however, was her focus on critiquing the lack of intersectional political effort in the CSD.